shamansir/blog/en/_posts/2014-09-06-generating-functional-parsers.md

 Though yeah, this variant of parser is also parses much slower, at least in case of using JavaScript engine for its generation.

 I've investigated in that, and I actually know that main cause of this speed decrease is in the fact that generated parsers are overwhelmingly exception-driven (yes they do, which means some largely re-used `try`/`catch` blocks mentioned later in this article, but actually it doesn't affects operators or rules code a lot).
-And it's a common known performance flaw of JS engines, which may quite easily be solved with hacks – but using them will break parsers readability just in favor of single language, so I won't do it in this article, since it's more a theoretical one.
+And it's a common known performance flaw of JS engines, which may quite easily be solved with hacks or by re-implementing `Either` monad (thx guys, I missed that one before!) – but using them will break parsers readability just in favor of what single language lacks of, so I won't do it in this article, since it's more a theoretical one.

 Anyway, if speed is highly important for you, you may safely treat the code below as a pseudocode which will make it language-independent, or replace it with some similar code with your own hands, or may be using another language will just neutralize these speed issues.